Bachelor of Science in Health and Human Performance

 Related Programs

-Fort Hays State University offers a range of related programs for students seeking to broaden their knowledge and skills beyond the B.S. in Health and Human Performance.
-These programs allow for further specialization and professional development in areas such as exercise science, athletic training, wellness coaching, and sports management.
-Exploring these options can deepen expertise and expand career opportunities in the health and wellness field.
+Fort Hays State University offers related programs for students seeking to expand their knowledge beyond the B.S. in Health and Human Performance.
+These options provide specialization and professional development in areas like exercise science, athletic training, wellness coaching, and sports management, helping students deepen their expertise and broaden career opportunities.

 - B.S. in Health and Human Performance (Exercise Science)